Overwhelmed by all the stuff in your home? All you need is a plan. Here’s how to spend 10 minutes a day to declutter your home.

 You have the coffee cup in your hand.
 Walk past the living room and the kitchen counter and put it DIRECTLY into the dishwasher.

-This takes practice.
+This takes practice to declutter your home.
 I know, I’ve been practicing for years.
 But here’s the thing, the more you do it, the more of a habit it becomes.

 A habit that saves your clutter, one step at a time.